UEABIO/data-sci-v1/docs/18-Complex-models.md

 <p class="caption">(\#fig:unnamed-chunk-9)A boxplot of longevity across three treatments of sexual activity.
 Individual points represent individual males, where the size of each point represents thorax length.</p>
 </div>

 We are also interested in the potential effect of sleep on activity, we can construct a scatter plot of sleep against longevity, while including body size as a covariate.

-In these faceted plots - do the data points appear to follow the trendline?
-Are the trendlines moving in the same direction?
+In these faceted plots - Are the trendlines moving in the same direction?  <select class='webex-select'><option value='blank'></option><option value=''>Yes</option><option value='answer'>No</option></select>

 Investigating these can help us determine is there much evidence of a potential effect of sleep, is there evidence for whether this might be an additive effect or one which interacts with the the three treatments?

 ```r